argoproj/argo-workflows/docs/executor_swagger.md

 AllowPrivilegeEscalation is true always when the container is:
 1) run as Privileged
 2) has CAP_SYS_ADMIN
+Note that this field cannot be set when spec.os.name is windows.
 +optional |  |
 | capabilities | [Capabilities](#capabilities)| `Capabilities` |  | |  |  |
 | privileged | boolean| `bool` |  | | Run container in privileged mode.
 Processes in privileged containers are essentially equivalent to root on the host.
 Defaults to false.
+Note that this field cannot be set when spec.os.name is windows.
 +optional |  |
 | procMount | [ProcMountType](#proc-mount-type)| `ProcMountType` |  | |  |  |
 | readOnlyRootFilesystem | boolean| `bool` |  | | Whether this container has a read-only root filesystem.
 Default is false.
+Note that this field cannot be set when spec.os.name is windows.
 +optional |  |
 | runAsGroup | int64 (formatted integer)| `int64` |  | | The GID to run the entrypoint of the container process.
 Uses runtime default if unset.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+Note that this field cannot be set when spec.os.name is windows.
 +optional |  |
 | runAsNonRoot | boolean| `bool` |  | | Indicates that the container must run as a non-root user.
 If true, the Kubelet will validate the image at runtime to ensure that it